Objectives

 For ABC we need a distance measure to compare the model output to the observations, in order to judge the plausibility of the parameters that generated this model output.
 Here we do not apply summary statistics, we compare the model output and the observations directly.

-Use the use the sum of the absolute distances a distance function.
+Use the sum of the absolute distances as distance function.

 )